 The Aga gives a homely cottage feel, while disguising the extractor allows for a clean streamlined look which is important in small spaces.

-4. Consider glazed wall cabinets
+10. Consider glazed wall cabinets

 'Use glazed wall cupboards so they feel less imposing,' suggests Adrian Bergman, senior designer at British Standard by Plain English kitchens.
 'Paint the interior of glazed wall cupboards a different color to draw the eye through to the back.'

-5. Paint wall cabinets to match the walls
+11. Paint wall cabinets to match the walls